wolfoxonly/scn/scn.si4project/Backup/README(954).md

 copyright\_header.py update \<base\_directory\> [verbose]
 ---------------------------------------------------------
-Updates all the copyright headers of `The Starchain Core developers` which were changed in a year more recent than is listed.
+Updates all the copyright headers of `The StarChain Core developers` which were changed in a year more recent than is listed.
 For example:
 ```
-// Copyright (c) <firstYear>-<lastYear> The Starchain Core developers
+// Copyright (c) <firstYear>-<lastYear> The StarChain Core developers
 ```
 will be updated to:
 ```
-// Copyright (c) <firstYear>-<lastModifiedYear> The Starchain Core developers
+// Copyright (c) <firstYear>-<lastModifiedYear> The StarChain Core developers
 ```
 where `<lastModifiedYear>` is obtained from the `git log` history.

 This subcommand also handles copyright headers that have only a single year.
 In those cases:
 ```
-// Copyright (c) <year> The Starchain Core developers
+// Copyright (c) <year> The StarChain Core developers
 ```
 will be updated to:
 ```
-// Copyright (c) <year>-<lastModifiedYear> The Starchain Core developers
+// Copyright (c) <year>-<lastModifiedYear> The StarChain Core developers
 ```
 where the update is appropriate.

 copyright\_header.py insert \<file\>
 ------------------------------------
-Inserts a copyright header for `The Starchain Core developers` at the top of the file in either Python or C++ style as determined by the file extension.
+Inserts a copyright header for `The StarChain Core developers` at the top of the file in either Python or C++ style as determined by the file extension.
 If the file is a Python file and it has  `#!` starting the first line, the header is inserted in the line below it.